sedostheatre/sedos.co.uk/input/shows/2027-dear-evan-hansen.md

 **CONTENT WARNINGS:** this production includes frequent discussion and reference to suicide attempts and death by suicide.
 It also features themes of mental health struggles, grief and bereavement, bullying and reference to substance abuse.

-DEAR EVAN HANSEN

-100%
+***Dear Evan Hansen***

-Book by
+Book by Steven Levenson\

-Steven Levenson

-50%

-Music and Lyrics by

-Benj Pasek & Justin Paul
+Music and Lyrics by Benj Pasek & Justin Paul

-50%

-This amateur production is presented by arrangement with Music Theatre International

-All authorised performance materials are also supplied by MTI
+*This amateur production is presented by arrangement with Music Theatre International.
+All authorised performance materials are also supplied by MTI. www.mtishows.co.uk*

-www.mtishows.co.uk